-The Four Seasons offers the very best of the Caribbean - a lush, undeveloped island with a long stretch of beach.
+The Four Seasons offers the very best of the Caribbean — a lush, undeveloped island with a long stretch of beach.
 Yet with a few beach bars nearby, it’s not isolated.
-The array of activities on offer make it perfect for a long beach stay – and the extensive children’s programme provides fuss-free family stay.
+The array of activities on offer make it perfect for a long beach stay, and the extensive children’s programme provides a fuss-free family stay.

 The 196 guest rooms and suites are scattered along the coastline, grouped in clusters of two storey buildings nestled between well-manicured gardens and the hotel’s golf course.
 The rooms are stylish, elegant and equipped with the facilities you would expect from a Four Seasons resort, including luxurious marble bathrooms.
 Washers and dryers are also available for guest use within each building.

 Nevis Peak View Room

 The Nevis View rooms look toward the tangled jungle of Nevis’ interior.
 The rooms have a small indoor sitting area and private patio or balcony.
 Varying in size a little, they average 47 sqm.

 Ocean Side Room